codatio/codat-docs/docs/usecases/summary/integrating-commerce-data.md

 ### Use case demos

 Codat provides you with demo guides, where you can see our products in action.
-Check back soon to view our demo built specifically for the payroll management use case.
+Check back soon to view our demo built specifically for the commerce data integration use case.

 ### Read next